jpata/ai-course/markdown/module4_owl2_object_detection.md

         pca_image[:, :, c] = 0
 ```

 Here we visualize the PCA-reduced class embeddings.
 The resulting image shows how the model groups different parts of the image semantically.
 Areas with similar colors are considered similar by the model.
-You can often see the main object (the deer) being segmented from the background.
+You can often see the main object (the cheetah) being segmented from the background.

 ```python
 plt.title("Class embeddings")
 plt.imshow(pca_image)
 ```

 This plot shows the objectness scores for each patch.
 Brighter areas indicate a higher probability that the patch contains an object.
-Notice how the model highlights the area where the deer is located.
+Notice how the model highlights the area where the cheetah is located.

 ```python
 plt.title("Objectness scores")